skip to Main Content

 One $50,000 award will was distributed in 2022.
 The award total is inclusive of indirect costs.
 Applicants must have an HMS appointment and BWH listed as the primary affiliation.

+The application cycle for the 2025 awards is now open.
 To access the full RFP and other application materials, please visit our funding opportunities page.

 The Connors Center Traditional IGNITE Awards are funded by Jennifer Toolin McAuliffe, our BWH Women’s Health Advisory Board, and other generous donors to the BWH Connors Center.